For Makers

 People

-Profiles should feel like studios, not placeholders.
-Start with people who document the work and keep showing up.
+Profiles should feel like active studios and shops, not placeholders.
+Start with the people who keep showing the process.

 Textiles, Natural Dye